cisagov/flare-misp-service/README.md

           2way.ssl.auth=true

     d.
-Verify the logging property: logging.level.org.springframework.web = ERROR  (can be WARN, INFO, or DEBUG for additional information)
+Verify the logging property: logging.level.root = INFO  (can be WARN, INFO, or DEBUG for additional information)

 #### 8) Start the service